 - 1. Push and release the POWER keypad button to engage power.
-The LED next to the POWER button should be lit RED when power is on. - 2.
-Level the coach by deploying jacks manually (using the DOWN keypad button, extend each jack until the coach is level), or by parking the coach on a level site. - 3.
+The LED next to the POWER button should be RED when power is on. - 2.
+Level the coach by deploying jacks manually (using the DOWN keypad button, extend each jack until the coach is level) or by parking the coach on a level site. - 3.
 Use a bubble level on a flat surface in the center of the coach as a reference. - 4.
 Level the coach in both the "X" and "Y" plains (fore-aft and side to side). - 5.
 Once level, turn the POWER off at the panel. - 6.
-Depress and hold the AUTO-LEVEL keypad button. - 7.
-Continue to hold the AUTO-LEVEL button and press and release the POWER button and listen for a series of beeps. - 8.
+Depress and hold the AUTO-LEVEL keypad button. - Continue to hold the AUTO-LEVEL button and press and release the POWER button and listen for a series of beeps. - 8.
 After the panel has beeped 5 to 6 times, release the AUTO-LEVEL button (the keypad will continue to beep as long as the AUTO-LEVEL button is held).
 The new baseline zero point has been set and the panel will maintain this setting. - 9.
 Press and release the ALL RETRACT button to retract the jacks to the stowed position.
+Power On: Push and release the POWER button to engage power.
+The LED next to the POWER button should be RED when power is on.
+You will need to have the ignition key in the "off" position to extend the jacks.
+If you attempt to extend individual jacks by pressing the ON button or all jacks with the AUTO-LEVEL button, you will hear a "deny" tone from the keypad. - Auto Level: Press the AUTO-LEVEL button and release.
+The system will send out a continuous series of beeps, the "OPERATING" LED will flash RED to let you know auto level is operating and will automatically level the coach.
+When completed, the keypad will signal a successful level with a dual-level tone.
+The keypad may be left on once level has been achieved.
+The keypad will enter "sleep mode" after five minutes of inactivity.